nicoster/cyviewspy/README.md

         ButtonPlus	{Web Inspector}	frame:{{202,52}, {37, 25}}
         ButtonPlus	{iCloud Tabs}	frame:{{342,52}, {37, 25}}
     ...

+After dumping the NSViews, you could manipulate the views with Cycript commands like the following:

 ## Known Issues
 * it's written for Mac only, but it's trivial to make it work for iOS.